davekuhar/stanford-logo-generator-python/README.md

-# wids
-WIDS project notes
+# About stanford logo generator

 Fonts:
 - install in `~/.fonts` or `/usr/share/fonts/truetype[/font_name]`